A-N-O-D-E-R/workflow/README.md

 ##### Step 6: Create a sample event handler

-Please refer to the file `com.altar.workflow.sample.SampleEventHandler.java` in the test folder.
+Please refer to the file `com.anode.workflow.sample.SampleEventHandler.java` in the test folder.

 This is the object to which Workflow delivers the case lifecycle events like ON_PROCESS_START etc. This object implements the `EventHandler` interface.